Mental Health Champion Training

 Section 2 | Communication Framework

-Participants will build on the first session to learn skills and develop confidence in starting difficult conversations with colleagues dealing with emerging mental health illnesses or ongoing mental health illness.
+Participants will build on the first session to learn skills and confidence in starting difficult conversations with employees dealing with emerging mental health illnesses or ongoing mental health.
 Best practice will be shared in supporting colleagues within the boundaries of one’s professional role.
 Signposting for support outside of work will also be shared.

 Section 3 | Supporting During A Crisis